mertkiray/EndtoEnd3DSceneUnderstandingWithAttention/README.md

 If you find them helpful, please cite:
 ```
+@article{zhang2021holistic,
+  title={Holistic 3D Scene Understanding from a Single Image with Implicit Representation},
+  author={Zhang, Cheng and Cui, Zhaopeng and Zhang, Yinda and Zeng, Bing and Pollefeys, Marc and Liu, Shuaicheng},
+  journal={arXiv preprint arXiv:2103.06422},
+  year={2021}
+}
 @InProceedings{Nie_2020_CVPR,
 author = {Nie, Yinyu and Han, Xiaoguang and Guo, Shihui and Zheng, Yujian and Chang, Jian and Zhang, Jian Jun},
 title = {Total3DUnderstanding: Joint Layout, Object Pose and Mesh Reconstruction for Indoor Scenes From a Single Image},